Athens and Jerusalem

-It is generally recognized that the earliest apologists planted the roots of “logos Christology” in their Greek philosophical background.2 By a more philosophical reading of texts like John 1:1, 14, 1 Corinthians 1:24, and Colossians 2:3, in Christ, “Reason became man.”3 The thornier question has been whether or not this was a good thing.
+It is generally recognized that the earliest apologists planted the roots of “logos Christology” in their Greek philosophical background.2 By a more philosophical reading of texts like John 1:1, 14, 1 Corinthians 1:24, and Colossians 2:3, in Christ, “Reason became man.”3 The thornier question has been whether this was a good thing.
 The prevailing thesis for over a century has been that it was not.

-It was Adolph von Harnack who articulated what became a popular notion for generations of conservative Evangelicals—largely unaware of its liberal origins—namely, that Christian theology as a whole was distorted by Greek philosophical categories during this early period.
-At the very least, Gordon Clark wrote, such emphasis “was not capable of avoiding confusion.”4 The criticism often begs the question as to whether this inheritance had to do with method or content.
+Adolph von Harnack articulated what became a popular notion for generations of conservative Evangelicals—largely unaware of its liberal origins—namely, that Christian theology was distorted by Greek philosophical categories during this early period.
+At the very least, wrote Gordon Clark, such emphasis “was not capable of avoiding confusion.”4

 G. L. Prestige remarked,